Question

 Algorithm

-We use k to represent the number of segments that still need to be divided.
-If k = 0, it means that three points have been added and four segments have been formed.
-If the string is just empty at this time, the current divided result will be saved.
-If k != 0, then for each segment, we use one, two, and three digits to try and judge whether it is legal or not.
-If it is legal, call recursion to continue dividing the remaining strings, and finally sum All legal combinations
+is not 0, then for each segment, we try using one, two, and three digits and judge whether it is legal or not.
+If it is legal, we call recursion to continue dividing the remaining strings and finally sum up all legal combinations.

 Code